 ENG 332 Literature of Women in America (3)

-This course has been designed as an introduction to the history and literature of women in the U.S. from the colonial period to the present. (alternate Spring) same as HIS 332
+This course has been designed as an introduction to the history and literature of women in the U.S. from the colonial period to the present.
+Same as HIS 332. (alternate Spring)

 ENG 350 Christian Literature (3)